 Looking into his eyes, hers begging him and pleading with his heart.

 JAX: Durn, she had to pull those puppy dog eyes on me, he thought to himself.
-Pulling her up into his arms.
-She lays her head on his shoulder and her hand eases under his shirt, a natural thing for her to do when they cuddle.
-He takes his finger and tilts her chin up to kiss her softly on the lips, they part and their kiss grows stronger as his tongue slips deeper into her sweetness.
-He pulls away breaking the moment.
+He was pulling her up into his arms.
+She lays her head on his shoulder, and her hand eases under his shirt.
+It is a natural thing for her to do when they cuddle up together.
+He takes his finger and tilts her chin up to kiss her softly on the lips, they part, and their kiss grows stronger as his tongue slips deeper into her sweetness.
+He pulls away, breaking the moment.

 He smiles down at her and pulls her up closer to him.